Useful Links 1

 ● Poison Ivy, Oak, and Sumac Information Center.
 Fast Facts, Pictures, Products, Remedies / Treatments, Q&A Board, Viewer FAQ, FAQ, General Info, Control.

-● Poison Ivy Fact Sheet from Kent County Health Department.
+● Poison Ivy Fact Sheet from UConn Health.

 ● What Poison Ivy Looks Like.